d0uble0deven/compound-advisors-react-aws/README.md

 ## **🎉If I Had More Time**

-- Fix spacing - some bullet points and icons are not perfectly aligned.
+- Fix spacing - some bullet points and icons are not perfectly aligned as well as the spacing in the Account Modal on mobile.
 - Add in skeleton loading for initial render.
 - Add in "No search results found" message when filtering returns no results.
 - If the app was more robust and needed to be more scalable - use **Atomic Design Principles** for splitting components, with **table cells as the atoms** and moving up from there.